Belian categories: Pointed modules and sheaves

 By the long exact sequence of cohomology it suffices to show $H^i(X,\CF_U)=0$ and $H^i(X,\CF_Y)=0$.
 Now $\CF_U$ can be viewed as a sheaf on $Z$ and so the proof if reduced to the components $Y$ and $Z$.
 By induction on the number of components we can now assume that $X$ is irreducible.

 We prove the Theorem by induction on $n=\dim X$.
 If $n=0$ then $X$ has only two open sets, itself and the empty set.
 Then $\Ga(X,\cdot)$ is exact, so the claim follows.
 Now for the induction step let $X$ be irreducible of dimension $N>0$ and let $\CF$ be a pointed sheaf on $X$.
-Since every pointed sheaf is a direct limit of sheaves which are generated by finitely many sections, we are reduced by Proposition \ref{3.11} to the case of $\CF$ being finitely generated.
 By an induction argument it suffices to assume that $\CF$ is generated by a single section in $\CF(U)$, say, for an open set $U$.
 Let $\CZ$ be the constant sheaf with fibre $\Z/2\Z$.
 Then $\CF$, being generated by a single section, is a quotient of $\CZ_U$.
 So we have an exact sequence,

 By the long exact cohomology sequence it suffices to show the vanishing of the cohomology of $\CR$ and $\CZ_U$.
 If $\CR\ne 0$, then there exists an open set $V\subset U$ such that $\CR_V\cong \CZ_V$.
 So we have an exact sequence